mpawliuk/Monoids-and-X-M-/README.md

 1. 0-Hecke monoids which come from Coxeter groups.
 2. Hyperplane face monoids.

-It was used in the research paper "Almost R-trivial monoids" by Ivan Khatchatourian and Micheal Pawliuk.
+It was used in the research paper "Almost R-trivial monoids are almost never Ramsey" by Ivan Khatchatourian and Micheal Pawliuk.
 [I will insert a link when it is on Arxiv.]

 The code is written in Sage, and can be compiled online, at for example: